jfasch/jfasch-home/trainings/material/soup/linux/basics/intro/wsl.rst

 .. sidebar:: Disclaimer!

-   **I am no Windows expert**.
+   **I am not a Windows expert**.
 Although I have written a Kernel driver (PCI, DMA, tons of interrupts) in the past that runs equally stable on both Linux (did that first) and Windows (ported the Linux implementation to Doze), I tend to keep my fingers away because I know my enemy.